tonypilz/singleton/README.md

  - initialization code is split onto two or more methods
  - state space about initialization state is increased
  - class internal knowledge like 'if class A is constrcuted then do b' might leak out
- - fragility raises since implicit asumptions about initialization order are incorporated into code
+ - fragility raises since implicit assumptions about initialization order are embedded into the code

-All of these problems can be adressed by a queuing mechanism which allows to automatically execute initialization steps if they become applicable as shown in the example below:
+All of these problems can be adressed by a queuing mechanism which allows to automatically execute initialization steps if global instances become accessible as shown in the example below:

 ```cpp
 struct Logger{